 Alice Blanchard is an award-winning author.
 Her short story collection The Stuntman’s Daughter won the Katherine Anne Porter Prize for Fiction.
 She has received a PEN Syndicated Fiction Award and a New Letters Literary Award.

-Her thriller The Breathtaker was the official selection of NBC’s Today Show Book Club, presented by bestselling author Jacquelyn Mitchard.
+Her thriller The Breathtaker was an official selection of NBC’s Today Show Book Club, presented by bestselling author Jacquelyn Mitchard.
 Her debut novel Darkness Peering was a New York Times' Notable Book.
 Film rights to Darkness Peering and The Breathtaker were optioned by Hollywood’s Anonymous Content and John Wells Productions.
 Her work has been published in 16 countries.

 Alice grew up in Connecticut, where she drew inspiration from New England’s thick morning mists and mythic woods.
 Her father was a well known sculptor and painter.
 Her mother and sister are poets and her brother is a screenwriter working in Los Angeles.
 Her husband is a photographer, writer, curator and musician.

 Blanchard’s new psychological thriller, A Breath After Drowning, is out now.

 “My goal is to write fiction that marries the sweeping scope of the thriller with the more personal epiphanies of the short story."

 All contents of this site are protected by copyright laws.

 Posts written by Alice Blanchard.

 Website Design and Blog Photography by DH Dowling.